rolling-scopes-school/tasks/react/modules/tasks/forms.md

 1. **Portals**.
 Use React Portals to display forms in modals:

    - Main page should have buttons to open 2 different modals
+   - **Shared modal component** that renders different content:
-   - Modal for the form created using uncontrolled components approach
+     - Form created using uncontrolled components approach
-   - Modal for the similar form, but created using **React Hook Form**
+     - Similar form created using React Hook Form
    - Modals should be properly accessible (focus management, ESC key to close, click outside to close)

-2. **Redux**.
-Use redux to store the data provided by both approaches on the Main route.
+2. **State Management**.
+Use Redux or Zustand to store the data provided by both approaches on the Main route.
 You can use tiles to display data taken from each form.

 3. **Forms**
    Both forms will collect the same data: